Azure/terraform-azurerm-lz-vending/docs/wiki/Example-6-Subscription-Use-AzApi.md

 ## Scenario

 When vending subscriptions we must pay attention to the **default management group**.
-Without any intervention, the default management group will be the root management group, but this can be changed in the portal.
+Without any intervention, the default management group will be the tenant root group, but this can be changed in the portal.
 See [Setting - Default management group](https://learn.microsoft.com/en-us/azure/governance/management-groups/how-to/protect-resource-hierarchy#setting---default-management-group) for more information.

 Consider the following scenario:

-- An organisation has explicitly set the default management group to a management group that is **not** the root management group.
+- An organisation has explicitly set the default management group to a management group that is **not** the tenant root group.
 - The principal vending subscriptions has the necessary permissions on the `contoso` management group.
 - The principal vending subscriptions has **no** permissions on the default management group.